SibJusha/c-labs/README.md

-# c-labs
+# C labs
-Some programs from university's course
+Some of my old programs from the university's programming course